gluckzhang/k8s-brochure/9-Tools/configfile_generator/README.md

 ### CLI syntax
 for instance creating a user with a specified access kind on a aldready existed namespace
-* python ConstructAccess.py -m create --nsname namespace_name --akind access_kind user1 ... userN
+* python ConstructAccess.py -m create --nsname namespace_name --akind access_kind namespace1 namespace2 ... namespaceN
 this is the same as
-* python ConstructAccess.py -m create --akind access_kind --nsname namespace_name user1 ... userN
+* python ConstructAccess.py -m create --akind access_kind --nsname namespace_name namespace1 namespace2 ... namespaceN
 Meaning that we can interchange the flags and its argument with any other flag in any order you prefer, but user1 ... userN must still be at the end after the last flag argument.

 All functions call